Displaying metafields on your online store

 If your theme supports metafields, then you can choose how to display metafields on your online store by using the theme editor.
 To find out which metafields are available in your theme, refer to your theme's documentation or contact your theme's developer.

 You can connect metafields to your theme by adding sections or blocks that support dynamic sources.
 For example, the Product info section can support product metafields, and a Collection section can support collection metafields.

 After you add a section or block, you can select a single metafield by clicking the connect dynamic source icon:

-If the connect dynamic source icon displays a +, then you can add up to 20 metafields by clicking the icon and then selecting one metafield at a time:
+If the connect dynamic source icon displays a +, then you can add up to 20 metafields in a single template by clicking the icon, and then selecting one metafield at a time: